AWS re:Invent 2019

 The BJSS team had an amazing time soaking up everything AWS at re:Invent this year.
 In addition to all manner of announcements and reveals, re:Invent always offers excellent networking opportunities.
 With 65,000 attendees from businesses using AWS across the globe, it feels like the entire industry really is in one place for a week.

-This year’s event left us with no doubt that Amazon are focussing their attentions heavily on winning over decision makers in large Enterprise organisations.
+This year’s event left us with no doubt that Amazon are focusing their attentions heavily on winning over decision makers in large Enterprise organisations.
 These battlegrounds are those most familiar to the largest of AWS’s competition, and will be key as public cloud continues its expansion throughout industry.
 We have no doubt that AWS will be in a much stronger position in the Enterprise arena now than they were prior to re:Invent.